Students studying Photography at A level can choose to study this subject university or art college.

 The remaining part of the course is intended to follow the exam board’s requirement of an ‘independently led personal project’.
 Students are only given broad starting points, intended to serve as a spring board for their own ideas.
 They are once again supported with one to one sessions throughout their lessons.

-A good range of GCSEs at grades 4 to 9, including English Language and Maths and a grade 5 (or above) in either Fine Art, Three Dimensional Design or Photography.
+A good range of GCSEs at grades 4 to 9, including English Language and Maths at grade 4 (or above), and a grade 5 (or above) in either Fine Art, Three Dimensional Design or Photography.
 Portfolio submissions from students who have not completed this subject at GCSE will be considered at the discretion of the subject teachers.

 The AS Level comprises of 2 components: